Who We Are

-MSHC has provided detailed analysis of prioritization scores to eliminate the requirement to complete a full HRA and save the client both time and money.
+MSHC has provided a detailed analysis of prioritization scores to eliminate the requirement to complete a full HRA and save the client both time and money.
 MSHC staff have also managed HRA projects that drastically reduced public notification requirements by negotiating representative emission factors with the regulatory agency.

 CARB has identified particulate emissions from diesel engines as toxic air contaminants based on their potential to cause cancer and other adverse health effects.
-To reduce these emissions, CARB developed diesel PM targeted Airborne Toxics Control Measures (ATCMs) and vehicle fleet regulations to regulate emissions from diesel engines and large spark ignition (LSI) off-road engines.
+To reduce these emissions, CARB developed diesel PM targeted Airborne Toxics Control Measures (ATCMs) and vehicle fleet regulations to regulate emissions from diesel engines and large spark-ignition (LSI) off-road engines.
 These include the following regulations:

 - ATCM for Stationary Compression Ignition Engines (aka Stationary ATCM) [Title 17, CCR, § 93115]

 - ATCM for Diesel Particulate Matter from Portable Engines Rated at 50 Horsepower and Greater (aka Portable ATCM) [Title 17, CCR, § 93116]

 - Regulation to Establish a Statewide Portable Equipment Registration Program (PERP) [Title 13, CCR, § 2450 to 2465]

 - Large Spark-Ignition Engine Fleet Requirements Regulation (LSI Regulation) [Title 13, CCR, § 2775]

 - Regulation for In-Use Off-Road Diesel-Fueled Fleets (ORD Regulation) [Title 13, CCR, § 2449]